 - Hiscox: Best for small businesses with multiple rented locations

 - Chubb: Best for businesses that have locations in countries outside of the United States

-- Geico: Best for affordable business insurance coverage
+- Simply Business: Best for finding cheap coverage

 CoverWallet: Best for comparing several quotes online